ibm-cloud-docs/sell/tutorial-register-svc.md

 {: #svc-reg-test}
 {: step}

-You, or a member of your team, uses the test environment to onboard your service and validate that it's ready for use.
+A test environment is not needed for onboarding services but is needed for any software that you might onboard in the future.
+You, or a member of your team, uses the test environment to validate that your software is ready for use.

 1. Click **Create** in the Create your test environment section.
 1. Enter `Example Corp Catalog` as the name of the private catalog, and click **Create**.